TYLER SCHOOL OF ART AND ARCHITECTURE

 About the Program

-The MA in Art History offers an optional concentration in Arts Management, which provides a specialized degree pathway for students seeking to advance artists, art and audiences by becoming cultural organizers and leaders.
+The MA in Art History offers an optional Arts Management track, which provides a specialized degree pathway for students seeking to advance artists, art and audiences by becoming cultural organizers and leaders.
 Students learn to engage the forces that shape the visual arts landscape by aligning their operations and programs with their mission and values.
-In addition to Art History requirements, core courses in the Arts Management track build professional practice skills, awareness of the history of the field, and perspectives on its future across a range of institutional models.
+Core courses in the Arts Management track build professional practice skills, awareness of the history of the field, and perspectives on its future across a range of institutional models; Art History requirements anchor the track in historiography and critical theory of art history.

 A number of resources are available at Temple to Art History MA students: